Curious about the history of pest control? Well, you’ve come to the right place!

 Pest Control Today

+So there you have it!
+You are now up to date on the history of pest control.
 It’s thanks to a long history of development that the pest control industry is where it’s at today.

 Thankfully, our arsenic days are long behind us.
 The philosophy of “integrated pest management”, which is a broad-based approach that cultivates pest-removing practices without using invasive and potentially dangerous chemicals, is the mindset today.